-4.4 Online Help
+4.6 Online Help

-This tutorial, as well as similar instructions in the ParaView book and Wiki, is designed to give the key concepts necessary to understand and create batch

-Python scripts.
-The documentation detail such as lists of functions, classes, and properties available is maintained by the ParaView build process and provided as online help from within the ParaView application.
+This tutorial, as well as similar instructions in the ParaView book and Wiki, is designed to give the key concepts necessary to understand and create batch Python scripts.
+The detailed documentation including complete lists of functions, classes, and properties available is maintained by the ParaView build process and provided as online help from within the ParaView application.
 In this way we can ensure that the documentation is up to date for whatever version of ParaView you are using and that it is easily accessible.